BabylonJS/Documentation/content/features/featuresDeepDive/mesh/gaussianSplatting.md

 User can update or generate new Splats with the `updateData`method.
 Mandatory values are splat center position, size, orientation and color.
-The following example updates the Gaussian Splatting with 1 single
+The following example updates the Gaussian Splatting with 1 single splat.

 ```javascript
 var gs = new BABYLON.GaussianSplattingMesh("GS", undefined, scene, true);